WarlightProgramming/cslbot/COMMANDS.md

 deliberately stall in an Elimination ladder if their opponents are within their grace period, so try and watch for that.

+#### RESTORATION PERIOD

-**RESTORATION PERIOD**: Number of *days* after which an inactive removed team will have its rating restored to the league default (integer).
+Number of *days* after which an inactive removed team will have its rating restored to the league default (integer).

 *Sample Args*: "5", "10", "30"